nearform/commentami/packages/comments-react-components/README.md

 ```

 #### onResourceChange(resource: string, handler: func) => async func

-Subscribe to a resource change on the server
+Subscribe to a resource change on the server.
+Returns the unsubscribe callback.

-returns the unsubscribe callback

 ```
 function handler({action, comment}) {